15 Unique Things to Do in Cancun (+ 5 Day Itinerary)

 Avenida Kulkulkan stretches from Punta Nizuc all the way up to the dense Zona Hoteleria.
 Although the walking portion is best done further up, you can easily get around on foot.
 It will take a while to walk the entire strip, though.

-If you want to eat tacos and Mexican cuisine on a budget, you won’t want to eat downtown in the Hotel Zone.
 Just past the popular Playa Delfines sits an open-air taco bar on your left called Blue Gecko Cantina.
-It still has a pricey menu compared to local-local tacos, but it’s a great compromise if you want mid-range and extremely yummy Mexican fare.
+It still has a pricey menu compared to truly local tacos, but it’s a great compromise if you want mid-range and extremely yummy Mexican fare.

 Unless you’re staying in an all-inclusive hotel (more on where to stay in Cancun at the end of this article), you won’t need to hang around the Hotel Zone unless you want to shop, party, or beach hop.

-3. Shop, Dine, or Fiesta Time in Cancun’s Hotel Zone (Zona Hoteleria)
+8. Shop, Dine, or Fiesta Time in Cancun’s Hotel Zone (Zona Hoteleria)

 The Hotel Zone in Cancun is where the “fiesta” happens.
 It’s the place to shop, eat, and party when the nightclubs open and bars stay open late.
 With that said, the Zona Hoteleria isn’t for everyone.